nicolastonon/EFTSimPheno/README.md

 ## Gridpack generation

-- [Instructions](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookCMSConnect) to use the CMSConnect service.
+- [General instructions](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookCMSConnect) to create an account and use the CMSConnect service.

 - Launch the gridpack production :